-The marriage of the motor car of the future and fashion
+The marriage of the car of the future and fashion

-France was the cradle of the Concours d’Elegance in the 1920s and the initiator of these very highlyvalued events in which exceptional cars for the era, often personalised by renowned coachbuilders, were on display accompanied by elegant women wearing the latest fashions created by the great names in French couture.
+France was the cradle of the Concours d’Elégance in the 1920s and the creator of these very popular meetings in which exceptional cars of the era, often personalised by famous coachbuilders, were on display in the company of elegant women dressed in the latest clothes by the great names in French fashion.

 BMW 3.0 CSL Hommage R